Discover Ghar Lapsi: A Stunning Natural Pool in Malta

 Things to Prepare for a Great Experience

 Get your snorkelling gear ready!
-You don’t want to miss snorkelling in Ghar Lapsi.
-There is lots to see under the water.
+You don’t want to miss snorkelling at Għar Lapsi Beach.
+There is a lot to see under the water.

 Malta beaches are occasionally affected by jellyfish influxes, which can make swimming difficult.
 Check local reports for jellyfish-free beaches.

-Don’t forget to protect your skin from the sun when at Ghar Lapsi.
+Don’t forget to protect your skin from the sun when at Għar Lapsi beach.
 The Mediterranean sun can be intense, so make sure your sunscreen has a high SPF rating to shield your skin from harmful UV rays.
 Be sure to wear a wide-brimmed hat to prevent sunburn on your face and neck.

-Ghar Lapsi - The Views from Ghar Lapsi
+Għar Lapsi - The Views from Għar Lapsi

 You may also like